Car bomb in Russia wounds pro-war writer, kills driver | Law-Order

 Car bomb in Russia wounds pro-war writer, kills driver

+A prominent Russian nationalist writer, Zakhar Prilepin, was wounded in a car bombing that killed his driver on Saturday and investigators said a detained suspect admitted acting on behalf of Ukraine.

-A prominent Russian nationalist writer, Zakhar Prilepin, was wounded in a car bombing that killed his driver on Saturday, an attack that Russia immediately blamed on Ukraine and the West.
+A prominent Russian nationalist writer, Zakhar Prilepin, was wounded in a car bombing that killed his driver on Saturday and investigators said a detained suspect admitted acting on behalf of Ukraine.
+Russian officials immediately blamed the attack on Ukraine and the West.

 Interfax news agency quoted a source in the emergency services as saying Prilepin's condition was serious and doctors would operate on him.
 The novelist is an outspoken champion of Russia's war in Ukraine and has boasted of taking part in military combat there.
 He was the third prominent pro-war figure to be targeted by a bomb since Moscow's full-scale invasion of its neighbour in February 2022.